-Advantageously, the system 300 allows the users of the 55 computers 315 and 320 to have a private conversation over network 325.
-After messages, such as electronic message 330 and reply message 340, are communicated the sender leaves no proof of the message on his or her computer.
-In one example, after the recipient views the message (or at another 60 predetermined time), the message no longer exists on system 300, thus ensuring that there is no record of the message remaining on system 300.
+Advantageously, the system 300 allows the users of the computers 315 and 320 to have a private conversation over network 325.
+After messages, such as electronic message 330 45 and reply message 340, are communicated the sender leaves no proof of the message on his or her computer.
+In one example, after the recipient views the message (or at another predetermined time), the message no longer exists on system 300, thus ensuring that the message cannot be forensically 50 access to electronic instructions, the method comprising: recreated and ensuring that there is no record of the message remaining on system 300.
 In another example, no copies of an electronic message are ever delivered to a user computer.
-In 65 such an example, only non-caching display images of header information and message content are displayed separately.

-The header information and message content may be immediately, automatically, and permanently deleted from the system upon display.
+In such an example, only non-caching display images of header information and message content are displayed separately.
+55 The header information and message content may be immediately, automatically, and permanently deleted from the system upon display.
 Once each display image is closed, the information is gone forever.
-Thus, in this example, there is never a copy on the user computer to be archived, forwarded, copied, pasted, etc. In another aspect, separate display of header information and message content prevents a single screen capture at a user computer from creating a complete record of the electronic message.
+Thus, in this example, there is never a copy on the user computer to be archived, forwarded, 60 copied, pasted, etc. In another aspect, separate display of header information and message content prevents a single screen capture at a user computer from creating a complete record of the electronic message.
 In yet another aspect, a system and method according to the present disclosure may provide an end-to-end recordless electronic messaging system that upon the deletion of the electronic message leaves no trace of the message content, header information, or the fact that it was created, existed, delivered, viewed, etc.